alvarogarcia7/blog_source/source/_posts/2016-02-01-self-study-in-february-2016.markdown

 I've read [this article][forget-to-write-tests] by J. B. Rainsberger on the trust issues related to starting to use a new methodology (TDD in this case) and how to see what impacts it might have in your day to day.

-Tags: j-b rainsberger, j-brains, rainsberger, tdd, motivation, team-management
+Tags: j-b-rainsberger, j-brains, rainsberger, tdd, motivation, team-management

 [forget-to-write-tests]: http://us2.campaign-archive2.com/?u=80ca60ec48ef77dfaa1f38943&id=f70f14b644&e=4a925444f9